 (7) Test drive the car just as you will be driving it later.
 Simply taking the car for a spin around the block with the salesman is not enough.
 I recommend that you drive the car in the manner and places that you will be driving it when you own it.
 Take it out on the expressway if you do a lot of higher speed driving.
 You should drive the car for at least a few hours at all the same speeds, conditions, and on the same roads that you normally experience.
 Park the car, back it up, and take a friend for ride to get their opinion.
 You don’t want to have any surprises when you bring it home for keeps.

-(8) The Internet is the best place to shop for your used car.
-Most dealers today display all their used car inventory right on their website along with the prices.
+(8) The Internet is the best place to shop for your used car. www.AutoTrader.com lists virtually every used car offered by every car dealership in the USA.
+Most dealers today display all their used car inventory right on AutoTrader and their website along with the prices.
 These prices are close to the real price you will pay.
 The dealer knows that he won’t get many responses if he overprices his used cars.
 Shopping on the Internet give you ample opportunity to compare the same or similar used cars with lots of different dealers.
-As always, call the dealer before you come in to confirm the Internet price is an out-the-door price without a dealer fee, doc fee, dealer prep, etc. www.TrueCar.com and www.CostcoAuto.com are good choices to buy a used car.
+As always, call the dealer before you come in to confirm the Internet price is an out-the-door price without a dealer fee, doc fee, dealer prep, electronic filing fee, and dealer installed accessories.